securego/gosec/README.md

 - G102: Bind to all interfaces
 - G103: Audit the use of unsafe block
 - G104: Audit errors not checked
-- G105: Audit the use of math/big.Int.Exp
-- G106: Audit the use of ssh.InsecureIgnoreHostKey
+- G105: Audit the use of ssh.InsecureIgnoreHostKey
-- G107: Url provided to HTTP request as taint input
+- G106: Url provided to HTTP request as taint input
 - G201: SQL query construction using format string
 - G202: SQL query construction using string concatenation
 - G203: Use of unescaped data in HTML templates